 In NSW, regular registration and CTP (green slip) are completed separately.
-For vehicles between 1,505kg and 2,504kg, private rego is $474 plus a yearly fee of $67.
+For vehicles between 1,505kg and 2,504kg, private rego is nearly $500 plus a yearly fee of $60-odd.
 And green slips vary anywhere from around $400 to more than $500.

 Compare this with club rego - you’ll need to pay about $70-odd in plate and admin fees, plus any CTP (which is obtained separately and varies).

-Compared to the regular registration of $622.52 for a six cylinder vehicle, it’s a lot cheaper.
+Compared to the regular registration of more than $600 for a six cylinder vehicle, it’s a lot cheaper.
 However, you must log all your days in a logbook.
 Tasmania is looking pretty liberal, but one major caveat is that you must continue to have another fully registered vehicle in your name.
 So your old Torana can’t be your only vehicle.

-For reference, full registration on a six cylinder car costs about $781 for a year, while if you have an eligible classic car you’ll just pay CTP, which is about $200 across four different providers, plus any admin fees.
+For reference, full registration on a six cylinder car costs about $790 for a year in a metro area, while if you have an eligible classic car you’ll just pay CTP, which is about $200 across four different providers, plus any admin fees.

-The simplified process includes a 90 day registration, with days driven to be logged in a logbook.
+The simplified club rego process includes 90 days' use across a one-year period of registration.
 You also can’t drive for a fee, like for a school formal, for example.

-Under the scheme, classic car owners will receive a 75% discount on the licence (registration) fees.
-This could make a 1,500kg classic vehicle cost as little as around $88.65 to register per year.
+Under the scheme, classic car owners will receive up to a 100% discount on the licence (registration) fees.

 If you have a vehicle older than 30 years that is also registered to a Department of Transport approved club, you could be eligible.
 Vehicles would be limited to use solely for car club shows and events.

 Additionally, WA also has a 'Code 404' concessional licence scheme, and no it's not when your web browser isn't working.